Royal Caribbean Cancellations - Updates, Refunds & FAQs

 Here is what Royal Caribbean has stated in their official statement:

-The health and safety of our guests, crew, and the communities we visit is our top priority.
-As we work with the CDC and others toward this shared goal, Royal Caribbean Group will be extending the suspension of sailings to include those departing on or before October 31, 2020, excluding sailings from China and Australia.
+Our primary goal continues to be a healthy return to service for our guests, crew and the communities we visit.
+As we work with the CDC and others toward this shared goal, Royal Caribbean Group will be extending the suspension of sailings to include those departing on or before November 30, 2020, excluding sailings from Hong Kong.

 What happens if Royal Caribbean cancels my cruise?

 If Royal Caribbean cancels more cruises, guests and their travel agents will be notified via email the the sailing is cancelled.

 There is no wrong option, it boils down to do you prefer to get your money back in cash, or take advantage of a generous credit that can be applied to a cruise in the future.